Skip to main content

 One of the most effective and underused loyalty email campaign best practices is the redemption nudge.
 This is an automated email triggered when a member has accumulated enough points or credits to claim a reward but has not yet done so.

 The nudge works because it is contextually relevant.
 It is not a broadcast message: it is a one-to-one communication tied directly to something the member has earned.
-Triggered emails like this typically achieve open rates two to three times higher than standard campaign sends, which means even modest improvements in nudge effectiveness can have a meaningful impact on overall programme health.
+Triggered emails like this typically achieve open rates two to three times higher than standard campaign sends, which means even modest improvements in nudge effectiveness can have a meaningful impact on overall program health.

 Pair your redemption nudges with a secondary call to action, perhaps introducing a higher-tier reward the member is close to, or a limited-time opportunity to increase the value of their next claim.
-This turns a functional notification into a genuine engagement moment, reinforcing the programme's value at precisely the right time.
+This turns a functional notification into a genuine engagement moment, reinforcing the program's value at precisely the right time.

 Re-engagement Campaigns: Recovering Members Before They Are Lost

-Every loyalty programme accumulates dormant members over time.
+Every loyalty program accumulates dormant members over time.
 Life changes, spending habits shift, and some members simply drift away.
 A re-engagement email marketing campaign is designed to bring them back before they reach the point where no offer will make a difference.

 The key is identifying the right window.
 Act too early and you risk interrupting members who are simply between purchase cycles.
 Wait too long and the relationship has faded beyond reach.
-Most programmes find that a member who has been inactive for 90 to 120 days is at the right stage for a re-engagement prompt.
+Most programs find that a member who has been inactive for 90 to 120 days is at the right stage for a re-engagement prompt.

 Run a two or three-email sequence over a few weeks before suppressing the member from your active list.
 After that, a lighter-touch win-back campaign every six months is often more effective than continued regular sends.
-The loyalty programmes team at Brandfire can help you build re-engagement sequences that recover lapsed members without damaging your sender reputation.
+The loyalty programs team at Brandfire can help you build re-engagement sequences that recover lapsed members without damaging your sender reputation.

 Personalisation That Goes Beyond the First Name